jjvanzon/Circular-Language-Spec/spec/classes/static-unfinished.md

 -----

-If one diamond’s internal lines change, lines of all procedure symbols pointing to the diamond change too.
-If a static procedure line is changed, all procedure symbols, also all calls with that definition might change.
+If one diamond’s internal lines change, lines of all command symbols pointing to the diamond change too.
+If a static command line is changed, all command symbols, also all calls with that definition might change.

 -----